trrapp12/recipe_organizer/README.md

 ###What is under the hood?

 The recipe organizer uses a Django framework on an SQLite database.
-It also uses Angular to make
+It also uses Angular to make calls to the backend and to control the MVC.
+Other technologies involved include JavaScript, HTML5, and CSS3.

 ###Why can't I see any code for it?